touchsky000111/basketball_analytics_opencv_with_custom_trained_model/README.md

 ## How It Works

-The processing pipeline consists of three main steps:
+The processing pipeline consists of four main steps:

+1. **Pre-processing Cleanup**: Automatically deletes existing `images/` and `output_images/` directories to ensure a clean start
-1. **Frame Extraction**: Extracts frames from the input video and saves them as images
+2. **Frame Extraction**: Extracts frames from the input video and saves them as images
-2. **Frame Analysis**:
+3. **Frame Analysis**:
    - Detects basketball, rims (rim_a and rim_b), and players
    - Tracks ball movement and position relative to rims
    - Detects goals based on ball trajectory through rim
-   - Annotates frames with bounding boxes, scores, and goal notifications
+   - Annotates frames with optional visual elements:
+     - Ball position marking (if `--mark-ball` is enabled)
+     - Goal notification text (if `--show-goal-text` is enabled)
+     - Score display (if `--show-score-text` is enabled)
-3. **Video Generation**: Combines analyzed frames into final output video
+4. **Video Generation**: Combines analyzed frames into final output video and generates individual goal clips

 ## Output